-Because of what you told us, we know that there are some parts of the PMO scope that continue to elude professionals.
-This years’ annual PMO SIG conference is designed to provide delegates with a bespoke experience suited to your journey and defined by your needs with a chance to get both inspired and involved with the future of the PMO industry.
+The APM PMO SIG annual conference for 2017 provided delegates with a bespoke experience suited to their journey and defined by their needs, with a chance to get both inspired and involved with the future of the PMO industry.

-We know that it is not just metrics that bring PMOs to the next level so delegates to this conference can tailor part of the day to truly respond to the needs of their organisation; from benefits realisation to influencing skills.
+We know that it is not just metrics that bring PMOs to the next level, so delegates to this conference could tailor part of the day to truly respond to the needs of their organisation; from benefits realisation to influencing skills.

-Because every organisation wants to gain efficiencies we know that your time is valuable.
-So we have made sure that this day has great transport links and is specifically designed to provide a knowledge base of PMO peers to network, share experiences and get the very most out of your day.
+Because every organisation wants to gain efficiencies we know that your time is valuable so we made sure that that day had great transport links and was specifically designed to provide a knowledge base of PMO peers to network, share experiences and get the very most out of your day.

 Session Title: Knowledge Management for the Modern PMO World

 Synopsis: In the world of PMO Knowledge Management has always focused on learning our lessons at the end of the projects our Project Managers successfully deliver.
 Given the importance of this is it surprising to know that lessons learned has been named one of the top 3 most difficult processes to embed two years running?

 What if Knowledge Management was recognised as more than lessons learned?
 What if a true strategy focused in this area could help PMO to support the changing culture of their organisation?